 However, when the filters are worn out, they won't be able to clean your hot tub even if you soak in the cleaning chemicals.

 It is recommended that hot tub filters be replaced at least every year.
-If yours is over a year, this is the time to buy new hot tub replacement filters and replace the old ones.
+If your filters have been in use for over a year, you might need to buy new hot tub replacement cartridge filters and replace the old ones.

 Remember to flush the spa lines after every hot tub draining.
 However, this can be done annually alongside major repairs done by a technician, such as fixing broken hardware, electrical wires, the hot tub cover, and more.